RooseveltTech/eloan/README.md

 What's next for E-loan
 Since we created the app to cater for two countries at the moment, we want it to be adopted in many other countries and have it integrated by more financial institutions.

-Built With
+## Built With
-ajax
+Ajax,
-azure
+Microsoft Azure,
-css
+CSS,
-html
+HTML5,
-mysql
+MySQL (database),
-php
+PHP.